 - Attend conferences — Conferences are a great way to get ideas for research projects, to share your findings with others, and to network with colleagues.
 Your faculty mentor can tell you more about which ones are appropriate for you.
 Many students do not know what to expect from a conference, and the Eastern Psychological Association developed a set of guidelines so that you can successfully navigate a conference like a pro.

 - Present your results — It can be scary to present your results to other scientists (especially for the first time!), but the trick is to be well-prepared.
 The most common way for psychology students to present their research findings is with a research poster, and North Carolina State University has put together an extremely informative website that is complete with videos and a quick reference guide to get you started.
 You can use a variety of software to create your poster, and MegaPrint offers poster templates in MS PowerPoint.
 Posters can even be printed on campus at a reduced rate at Lamson.

 - Publish your results — If you have groundbreaking results that would be of great interest to the scientific community, you should consider publishing in a professional journal in consultation with your mentor.
 Because professional journals have low acceptance rates, you may have better luck publishing in an undergraduate journal.
-Look here for a list of undergraduate journals (the journals dedicated exclusively to psychology are the Psi Chi Journal of Psychological Research, the Journal of Psychological Inquiry, the Journal of Psychology and Behavioral Sciences, and The Yale Review of Undergraduate Research in Psychology).
+The journals dedicated exclusively to psychology are the Psi Chi Journal of Psychological Research, the Journal of Psychological Inquiry, the Journal of Psychology and Behavioral Sciences, and The Yale Review of Undergraduate Research in Psychology.

 - Keep in touch with your mentor — Your mentor will have invested a ton of time in your project and wants you to succeed even after graduation.
 Be sure to use your mentor as a reference and update him/her with your career plans.
 Remember that every relationship you have can help build your network!